huggingface/huggingface_hub/docs/source/en/guides/inference_endpoints.md

 <Tip>

 An Inference Endpoint that is *paused* or *scaled to zero* don't cost anything.
-The difference between those two is that a *paused* endpoint needs to be explicitly *resumed* using `endpoint.resume()`.
+The difference between those two is that a *paused* endpoint needs to be explicitly *resumed* using [`~InferenceEndpoint.resume`].
 On the contrary, a *scaled to zero* endpoint will automatically start if an inference call is made to it, with an additional cold start delay.
+An Inference Endpoint can also be configured to scale to zero automatically after a certain period of inactivity.

 </Tip>